A mosaic of culture, cuisine, architecture … and sensational shopping!

 Train The KLIA Ekspres is the fastest way to travel to the city, taking only 28 minutes to KL Sentral.
 Depending on the time of day, it departs every 15-30 minutes, and costs MYR RM55.

 Bus There are bus services to destinations around KL, including an express coach to KL Sentral departing every 30 minutes.
 The fare is MYR RM10 and the trip takes about an hour.Back to top

 When to go

-Malaysia experiences tropical weather all year round, so there isn’t really a bad time to visit.
-However, do take note of the wetter monsoon seasons which occur in late May to September and November to March.
-If you're planning to include a trip to the islands on the east coast, it’s best to avoid the period between November and February, as beach resorts will be closed then.
+With tropical weather year-round, there isn’t really a bad time to visit Malaysia.
+The wetter monsoon seasons occur in late May to September and November to March.
+If you're planning to visit the islands on the east coast, it’s best to avoid November to February, as beach resorts will be closed.

-The city comes alive during key festivals such as Christmas and New Year, Chinese New Year, Merdeka or Independence Day (August 31) and Hari Raya Puasa.Back to top
+The city comes alive during key festivals such as Christmas and New Year, Chinese New Year, Merdeka or Independence Day (August 31) and Hari Raya Puasa.
+Late January/early February sees the Hindu festival of Thaipusam celebrated in grand style at Batu Caves.Back to top

 The free GOKL bus service has four circular routes around the city, with buses running every 5 minutes during peak times and every 10 minutes at other times.
 The monorail can be useful for travelling between sightseeing areas.
 There is also the LRT (Light Rail Transit) for going further afield.
 A KL TravelPass, available at the airport, will give you airport transfers on the KLIA Ekspres as well as two days’ free travel; you can then add cash to the card to continue using it on public transport.
 Taxis are plentiful, but make sure they use the meter.Back to top